Akilan1999/remotegameplay/README.md

 ## Program Execution

-Executing this project basically serves an HTTP server that will host the frontend and the WebSocket implementation.
+Executing this project basically serves an HTTP server that will host the frontend and the WebSocket implementation.<br>
 Note that you sometimes need to run HTTPs in order for browser to connect to websocket.

 ```bash